Our Services

 Helpful Resources

-Lyrica (pregabalin) and Cymbalta (duloxetine) are FDA approved treatments for diabetic nerve pain that work through different mechanisms yet deliver similar pain relief.
-Lyrica often provides faster relief and can improve sleep but is associated with dizziness, drowsiness, and weight gain, while Cymbalta may boost mood and energy, may take longer for full effect, and carries risks like nausea and increased blood pressure.
+Lyrica (pregabalin) and Cymbalta (duloxetine) are both FDA-approved medications for diabetic nerve pain (diabetic peripheral neuropathy), offering similar pain relief through different mechanisms.
+Lyrica often works faster and may improve sleep, but can cause dizziness, drowsiness, and weight gain.
+Cymbalta may boost mood and energy but takes longer to reach full effect and carries risks such as nausea and elevated blood pressure.

 Diabetic neuropathy is a common complication of diabetes that can cause burning, tingling, or stabbing pain in the feet and hands.
 Two of the most prescribed medications for this nerve pain are Lyrica (pregabalin) and Cymbalta (duloxetine).
 Understanding how they work, their benefits, side effects, and what to expect can help you and your doctor decide which option is right for you.